 2. Andaman And Nicobar – Exotic Islands

-The once known ‘Kaalapani’ is now a popular tourist destination.
+The once known ‘Kaalapani’ is now a popular tourist destination and one of the best places to visit with family in India.
 The tropical environment, white sandy beaches and coral reefs, lush green rainforests and active volcano make a trip to Andaman an adventurous and mesmerizing one.

 - Havelock Islands for Scuba Diving

 - Cellular Jail for the light and sound show